European shares rise on easy monetary backdrop, France outperforms

 Volkswagen, the car maker caught in a scandal

-fell as much as 6.5 percent to touch a five-year low, while its
+earlier fell as much as 6.5 percent to touch a five-year low,

 after Potash Corp withdrew a bid.